kerberos-io/documentation/content/hub/getting-started/index.md

 ## Machine learning

 Machine learning is a crucial part of the Kerberos Enterprise Suite.
-From Kerberos Vault and Kerberos Hub, you can trigger different machine learning models, and even bring your own.
+From Kerberos Hub and Kerberos vault, you can trigger different machine learning models, and even bring your own.

-An out-of-the-box machine learning model that we apply is the YOLOv3 classification.
+An out-of-the-box machine learning model that we apply is the YOLOv3 classification, which is part of the Kerberos Hub pipeline; read more about it at the [Github repo](https://github.com/kerberos-io/hub-objecttracker).
 All recordings being uploaded to Kerberos Vault will be interfered by the model, and have a prediction and metadata as a result.
 That information is stored into the Kerberos Hub application, and is used for features such as advanced search and notifications.

 Next to classifying and predicting objects, the model is also tracing the classified objects.
 By doing this we can label the recording with the object of interest.
+More information about the analytical capabilities of Kerberos Hub can be [found on the analytics page](/hub/analytics).

 {{< figure src="hub-ml.gif" alt="The media page gives you an overview of all your recordings." caption="The media page gives you an overview of all your recordings." class="stretch">}}